-Usage of the Specification Manager To create, view and maintain Requirements in a text based tool that resembles working in a word processor or spreadsheet.
-Details can be added to the requirements and requirement properties can be added from drop-down lists.
-When the requirements are changed in this specification manager the changes are conveniently reflected in the project browser and
+Usage of the Specification Manager

+To create, view and maintain Requirements in a text based tool that resembles working in a word processor or spreadsheet.
+Details can be added to the Requirements and Requirement properties can be added from drop-down lists.
+When the Requirements are changed in the Specification Manager the changes are conveniently reflected in the Browser window and all other windows.